 How Do We Get Into Codependent Relationships?

 Codependency is usually associated with the term “enabling”.
 Enabling is doing something for someone that they can or should be doing for themselves.
 It is taking responsibility for others.
 I often hear people say “I like helping others”, “It makes me feel good”, “I am a good person”.
-Many people derive their sense of self esteem through doing things for other people.
+Many people derive their sense of self-esteem by doing things for other people.

 Oftentimes we will find ourselves in relationships where the other is dependent on us.
 They rely on us for driving them to places, handling their finances, paying their bills, completing tasks that are clearly their responsibility, not ours.
 We seem to attract this type of person who is needy and who requires a lot from others.